February 5, 2025

 Finding Your Post-Military Purpose: Applying the Ikigai Model to Your Career Transition

-Enter the Ikigai model - a Japanese concept that can help you discover your "reason for being" and guide you towards a fulfilling post-military career.
+Finding a fulfilling career after military service isn’t always straightforward.
+You want a role that aligns with your skills, passions, and values—but how do you identify the perfect fit?
+Enter the Ikigai model, a Japanese concept that can help you discover your "reason for being" and guide you toward a meaningful post-military career.

 Let’s break it down.